Ruchi Mathur, MD, FRCP(C)

 Thyroid hormones are produced by the thyroid gland.
 This gland is located in the lower part of the neck, below the Adam's apple.
 The gland wraps around the windpipe (trachea) and has a shape that is similar to a butterfly - formed by two wings (lobes) and attached by a middle part (isthmus).

-The thyroid gland uses iodine (mostly available from the diet in foods such as seafood, bread, and salt) to produce thyroid hormones.
-The two most important thyroid hormones are thyroxine (tetraiodothyronine or T4) and triiodothyronine (T3), which account for 99% and 1% of thyroid hormones present in the blood respectively.
+The thyroid gland uses iodine (mostly from foods in the diet like seafood, bread, and salt) to produce thyroid hormones.
+The two most important thyroid hormones are thyroxine (tetraiodothyronine or T4) and tri-iodothyronine (T3), which account for 99% and 1% of thyroid hormones present in the blood respectively.
 However, the hormone with the most biological activity is T3.
 Once released from the thyroid gland into the blood, a large amount of T4 is converted as needed into T3 - the active hormone that affects the metabolism of cells.

 Find out what women really need.